vedant14/vedant14.github.io/docs/index.md

 # Semi-interesting facts
 ### [Volunteer at Make A Difference](https://makeadiff.in/){:target="_blank"}
 <span class="caption">[2015-2019]</span>\
-Make a Difference is an award winning non-profit that mobilizes young leaders to ensure equitable outcomes for children in shelters.
+Make a Difference is an award-winning non-profit that mobilizes young leaders to ensure equitable outcomes for children in shelters.
 As of today Make a Difference works with nearly 5000 children living in approximately 80 shelter homes in 23 cities across India.
 Make A Difference's team of more than 4000 Fellows, mentors and teachers deliver a holistic range of interventions aimed at helping children in shelters break the poverty cycle and flourish despite the circumstances they face.

 I was the <span class="underline">Human Capital City Manager</span>, which meant I was responsible for hiring, training and mobilising the 150 volunteers of my city.

 ### [Reader](https://www.goodreads.com/review/list/80750798-vedant?shelf=read&view=table){:target="_blank"}
-You may check my goodreads account in the link (not an exhaustive list of books I've read).
-I've been using that lately to keep a track of my reading lists, only because how low maintenance it is compared to a dedicated notion page or building a page on this jekyll. <span class="underline"> Do you have book recommendations for me?</span>
+You may check my Goodreads account in the link (not an exhaustive list of books I've read).
+I've been using that lately to keep a track of my reading lists, only because how low maintenance it is compared to a dedicated notion page or building a page on this Jekyll. <span class="underline"> Do you have book recommendations for me?</span>

 ### [Personal Blog](https://vedantlohbare.wordpress.com/){:target="_blank"}
 <span class="caption">[2016-present]</span>\
 I created this a very long time ago.
-I still intend to publish more things here but the older I get the more weirder it feels to propogate my weird beliefs to the whole world.
+I still intend to publish more things here but the older I get the weirder it feels to propagate my weird beliefs to the whole world.
 I still write, almost every single day, but none of it seems worthy to share on the site.
 Maybe [2016-present] part motivates me enough to post a bit more frequently.